- Coping with Appetite Disturbances

 person may perceive themselves as overweight.

-contribute to its development are family problems, maladaptive
+contribute to its development are stress, maladaptive

 behavior, self-identity conflict, and cultural overemphasis on